rosettastone/RSTCoreDataKit/CONTRIBUTING.md

 6. Ensure the test suite passes.
 7. Submit a pull request to the `develop` branch.

-**You should submit one pull request per feature.** Smaller pull requests are easiest to review and merge.
+**You should submit one pull request per feature or fix.** Smaller pull requests are easiest to review and merge.

 ## Issues